In commercial real estate, equity multiple is a commonly used performance metric, and still, it’s not widely understood throughout the industry.

-First of all, what exactly is the equity multiple?
-In commercial real estate, the equity multiple is defined as the total cash distributions received from an investment, divided by the total equity invested.
+In CRE, equity multiple can be defined as the total cash distributions received from an investment, divided by the total equity invested.

 In the example above, an equity multiple of 2.50x simply means that for every $1 invested into the project, an investor is expected to get back $2.50 (including the initial $1 investment).

 What is a good equity multiple?
 This depends — determining the value of an equity multiple often relies on comparison to other investments.

 Let’s take a look at an example of how to use the equity multiple in a commercial real estate investment analysis.

 If we add up all of the before tax cash flows in the chart above, then we’ll end up with total profits of $9,415,728.

-So, as we mentioned above, for every $1 invested into this project an investor is expected to get back $2.19 (including the initial $1 investment).
+So, as we mentioned above, for every $1 invested into this project, an investor is expected to get back $2.19, including the initial $1 investment.

 Equity Multiple vs IRR